Dpavaman/Hangman-Game/README.md

 # Hangman-Game
 #### Hangman Game is a word guessing game which gradually sets up to hang the man on every wrong guess.

-This Game consists of three levels Easy, Medium and Hard with different number of Lifes respectively.
+This Game consists of three levels.
+Namely Easy, Medium and Hard with different number of Lives respectively.

 ### ---> [Click here for a Live Demo ](https://cranky-varahamihira-be7361.netlify.app/)